 - Price –Even the most expensive online drum lessons are likely to cost a lot less than in-person lessons, which average $60/hour in the United States.
 Having access to a solid library full of content you can access any time adds plenty of value to the experience.
 Of course, we aren’t knocking in-person instruction at all.
 If you have access to a local teacher and you can afford the fees, then go for it!
 Most areas have no drumming instruction available, and most drum instructors have packed schedules.
 Our best-case scenario is this: Take regular online drum lessons, practice like your life depends on it, and supplement with once-monthly lesson from a live instructor if you can.

 It’s worth noting that you’re not locked into your chosen course forever.
-Many of the best online drum lessons sites continue to grow and expand, so you can keep on building your skills and eventually, take your performance onstage.
+Many of the best online drums, ukulele and guitar lessons sites continue to grow and expand, so you can keep on building your skills and eventually, take your performance onstage.
 We wish you the very best of luck with your musical journey!